 - $95 Online Application Fee

 - Transcript - Unofficial

-You'll enroll in 1 core course and 1-3 elective courses at the CEA Seville Center, and 1-2 elective courses at our partner, the EUSA University Center.
-You also have the option to enroll in up to 2 CEA virtual courses.
-Courses at the CEA Seville Center meet for 45 contact hours/3 credits.
+You'll enroll in 1 core course and 1-3 courses at the CEA Seville Center, and 1-2 courses at our partner, the EUSA University Center.
+CEA courses meet for 45 contact hours/3 credits.
 EUSA courses meet for 45-60 contact hours/3 credits.
 You may earn up to 15 credits (up to 225 contact hours).